Build MPV and FFmpeg with JACK+portaudio+ASIO support on Windows

 As of writing (2025-09-01) this is mpv 0.40 and ffmpeg 7.1.1.

 This is easiest if you want the latest libraries.
-However, Option 2 has more control, and a such can maximize performance in C-Play for specific configurations.
+However, Option 2 gives you more control and can therefore maximize performance in C-Play for specific configurations.

 Here are the steps:

 Download MSYS from official website.
-Install and the run mingw64.exe.
+Install it and then run mingw64.exe.

 Then clone “https://github.com/msys2/MINGW-packages” into your mingw64 home folder.